Iakobs/godot-google-play-game-services-android-plugin/REFERENCE.md

 #### achievementsLoaded(achievements: String)

-This signal is emitted when calling the `loadAchievements` method.
+This signal is emitted when calling the `achievementsLoad` method.
 Returns A JSON string with a list of [Achievement](https://developers.google.com/android/reference/com/google/android/gms/games/achievement/Achievement).

-#### achievementRevealed(revealed: bool, achievementId: String)
+#### achievementsRevealed(revealed: bool, achievementId: String)

-This signal is emitted when calling the `revealAchievement` method.
+This signal is emitted when calling the `achievementsReveal` method.
 Returns `true` if the achievement is revealed and `false` otherwise.
 Also returns the id of the achievement.

-#### achievementUnlocked(isUnlocked: bool, achievementId: String)
+#### achievementsUnlocked(isUnlocked: bool, achievementId: String)

-This signal is emitted when calling the `incrementAchievement` or `unlockAchievement` methods.
+This signal is emitted when calling the `achievementsIncrement`, `achievementsSetSteps` or `achievementsUnlock` methods.
 Returns `true` if the achievement is unlocked or `false` otherwise.
 Also returns the id of the achievement.

 ### Events